Brindle dogs are some of the most popular dog breeds in the world. They are loved for their stunning coats that are often described as tiger-like.

 Boston Terriers have been nicknamed “The American Gentleman” because of how good-natured and well-behaved they are.

-You might know these dogs for their short legs and long body resembling a sausage.
+You might know these dogs for their short legs and a long body resembling a sausage.
 Did you know that the Dachshund can also have tiger-stripes?

 Brindle can appear on these dogs whether they have short or long hair.
 However, the gene is only inherited by Dachshunds who have smooth hair.